-As a highly developed country and one of Europe’s founding members, France has the fifth-largest economy in the world.
-Its GDP value represents 4.17% of the world economy, with a total GDP of 2.583 trillion USD (2017).
+As a highly developed country and one of Europe’s founding members, France has the seventh-largest economy in the world.
+Its GDP value represents 4.17% of the world economy, with a total GDP of 2.832 trillion USD (2020).
 The French GPP (gross private product) growth is stable, with an increase of 1.6% in 2018.

 France is the second-largest exporter in Europe after Germany.
 Exports play a crucial role in maintaining the growth of the French GDP.